 Buy any missing National Insurance qualifying years

-Your State Pension payments are calculated based on the number of years of National Insurance contributions you have – you will usually have these for each year you were a paid employee or claiming certain benefits (child benefits, Jobseeker’s Allowance, Employment and Support Allowance or Carer’s Allowance).
+Your State Pension payments are calculated based on the number of years of National Insurance contributions you have – you will usually make these each year you were a paid employee or claiming certain benefits (child benefits, Jobseeker’s Allowance, Employment and Support Allowance or Carer’s Allowance).
 You need to have a minimum of 10 years of credits or contributions to qualify for the minimum State Pension, and at least 35 years to claim the maximum amount.

 If you are missing any qualifying years, you can buy up to 10 years contributions to fill out your record and increase your State Pension entitlement.
 These are known as ‘voluntary class 3 NI contributions’, and the cost is £17.45 per missing week (or £907.40 a year).
 Buying one year will boost your State Pension by around £302 a year.